 Aziwell core orientation services

-Aziwell provides a new approach to core orientation with our new ORICORE® Core Orienter.
-The system its first of its kind that simply replace the core barrel head with a logging device.
+AZIDRILL® has the capability to preform core orientation while steering.
+The system its first of its kind, and provide orientation data without the need for extra Equipment or adaptors.
 Thus no need to retrieve the rods to install and later dismantle the orienter and full length of core is achieved.
-As a consequence core orientation can now be done with little or no loss of production, compared to conventional systems that require rigid planning and cause substantial down time in production whenever used.
-With the new ORICORE© as little as 3m of the hole can be orientated without any extra cost involved.
+As a consequence core orientation can now be done with little or no loss of production, compared to conventional systems.

-By implementing ORICORE® to your drilling program you will have fast and easy access to highly accurate measurements and can reduce crew and rod handling related to core orientation with up to 94%.
+By implementing AZIDRILL® to your drilling program you will have fast and easy access to highly accurate measurements and can reduce crew and rod handling related to core orientation..

 Measurements of large scale features

 Mapping of large scale features such as bedding/foliations, folds, cross-beddings, fractures and flow textures.